vserova/book/pages/ch_style.md

 ##### STL Tips and Tricks

-<span class="nctnt ncbi-func">end()</span> does not return an iterator to the last element of a container, rather it returns a iterator just beyond the last element of the container.
+`end()` does not return an iterator to the last element of a container, rather it returns a iterator just beyond the last element of the container.
 This is so you can do constructs like

     for (iter = container.begin();  iter != container.end();  iter++)

-If you want to access the last element, use "<span class="nctnt ncbi-code">--container.end()</span>". <span class="nctnt highlight">Note:</span> If you use this construct to find the last element, you must first ensure that the container is not empty, otherwise you could get corrupt data or a crash.
+If you want to access the last element, use "`--container.end()`". *Note:* If you use this construct to find the last element, you must first ensure that the container is not empty, otherwise you could get corrupt data or a crash.

 The C++ Toolkit includes macros that simplify iterating.
 For example, the above code simplifies to:

     ITERATE(Type, iter, container)

-For more info on <span class="nctnt ncbi-macro">ITERATE</span> (and related macros), see the [ITERATE macros](ch_core.html#ch_core.ITERATE_macros) section.
+For more info on `ITERATE` (and related macros), see the [ITERATE macros](ch_core.html#ch_core.ITERATE_macros) section.

 Iterator misuse causes the same problems as pointer misuse.
 There are versions of the STL that flag incorrect use of iterators.

-Iterators are guaranteed to remain valid after insertion and deletion from <span class="nctnt ncbi-class">list</span> containers, but not <span class="nctnt ncbi-class">vector</span> containers.
+Iterators are guaranteed to remain valid after insertion and deletion from `list` containers, but not `vector` containers.
 Check to see if the container you are using preserves iterators.

 If you create a container of pointers to objects, the objects are not destroyed when the container is destroyed, only the pointers are.
 Other than maintaining the objects yourself, there are several strategies for handling this situation detailed in the [literature](app1.appendix1.html#app1.books.html).